hashfabric/cyberway/docs/TestnetBlockProducerHowTo.md

 Just drop desired name (it should be same as `<Producer Name>` you set above in config.ini) and wallet public key into chatroom and someone will help you.

 ## Register blockproducer
-Enshure you node is in sync first by checking logs.
+Ensure you node is in sync first by checking logs.
 ```sh
 docker logs --tail 100 -f nodeosd
 ```